chax-at/grazjs-slides/transactional-testing.md

 * DB calls can be mocked where possible
 * Transactional testing can speed up tests
   * No test case changes required
-  * `@chax-at/transactional-prisma-testing` npm package can handle set up
+  * `@chax-at/transactional-prisma-testing` npm package can handle setup